 - Gather all the ingredients.

-To Make Shiratama Dango
+To Make the Shiratama Dango

 - Divide the dough into 6 pieces.

-To Make Matcha Zenzai
+To Make the Matcha Tea

-- Add a little bit of hot water and mix with a whisk (I used a bamboo whisk) until well combined.
+- Add a little bit of the hot water and mix with a whisk (I used a bamboo whisk) until well combined.

-To Assemble
+To Assemble the Zenzai